Minted (MTD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Minted Historical Price

-According to the latest data gathered on Minted live price page, the current price of Minted is 0.01042108USD.
-The circulating supply of Minted(MTD) is 232.74M MTD , giving it a market capitalization of $2.41M.
+According to the latest data gathered on Minted live price page, the current price of Minted is 0.01047147USD.
+The circulating supply of Minted(MTD) is 232.74M MTD , giving it a market capitalization of $2.44M.

 The Minted Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MTD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.